-In a nutshell: Scott Hallsworth’s Japanese junk food pop-up finds a permanent home in the heart of Soho.
+In a nutshell: Scott Hallsworth’s Asian junk food pop-up finds a permanent home in the heart of Soho.

 What’s the vibe?
 Scott’s take-it-or-leave-it indie-rock vibe has only brushed the surface of the restaurant’s previous life as swish tapas restaurant Barrafina.
 Punk-rock posters are pasted on the walls, sake bottles line the shelves, and there’s a huge robata grill in the open kitchen (not forgetting the signature slushy machine that churns out Japanese frozen beers on a hot day), but we’re looking forward when Scott can properly put his trademark stamp on the place.

 What’s the food like?
-Australian ex-Nobu chef Scott developed a unique style of cuisine in his Japanese izakaya-style restaurant brand, Kurobuta.
-He’s now moved on and evolved his trademark Japanese junk food dishes to create Freak Scene’s bold, umami-rich menu.
+Australian ex-Nobu chef Scott developed a unique style of cuisine in his Japanese izakaya-esque restaurant brand, Kurobuta.
+He’s now moved on and evolved his trademark Asian junk food dishes to create Freak Scene’s bold, umami-rich menu.

-A ‘Thousand leaves’ chips take their name from the French mille feuille cake, with layer-upon-layer of thinly sliced potatoes and clarified butter, pressed, baked and then deep fried until crunchy and golden.
+A ‘Thousand leaves’ chips take their name from the French mille feuille cake, with layer upon layer of thinly sliced potatoes and clarified butter, pressed, baked and then deep-fried until crunchy and golden.
 Super-soft salmon sashimi sat on top of crunchy tortilla chips, garnished with a hint of truffle, punchy green chilli and bursting bubbles of wasabi-infused flying fish roe.
-Scott’s signature miso-grilled aubergine with candied walnuts was sweet, salty and terrifically umami.
+Scott’s signature miso-grilled aubergine with candied walnuts was sweet, salty and supremely savoury.

-Larger dishes include black beer and sesame oil-marinated hanger steak in a colourful salad of pomegranate seeds, crumbled rice, fried garlic slithers and a citrussy ponzu sauce.
-Chicken-fried chicken was as moreish as it sounds, confited until super soft, and served with a crunchy, sticky peanut soy glaze.
+Larger dishes include black beer and sesame-oil-marinated hanger steak in a colourful salad of pomegranate seeds, crumbled rice, fried garlic slivers and a ponzu sauce.
+Chicken-fried chicken was as moreish as it sounds, confined in its own fat until very soft, and served with a crunchy, sticky peanut soy glaze.

 olive tip: The restaurant is licensed until 1am at the weekend, so pop in for a drink or two after dinner in Soho and nod your head along to the indie/rock playlist.
 There are even homemade shots to knock back!